sburner/sburner/README.md

-- I am a father, husband, interdimensional being, love doing sports until involuntary bodily reactions come along
+- I am a father & husband, love doing sports and geeking out about tech, sci-fi and stuff
 - 👀 I am interested in way too many things, ancient history being on of them
 - 🌱 Learning is the way
 - 📫 How to reach me: msg me here or find my contact info at salko dot site